 Entertainment Brian Williams' suspension ends, anchor heading to MSNBC NBC anchor Brian Williams speaks at the Stand Up for Heroes event at Madison Square Garden in Manhattan on Nov.
 5, 2011.
-Photo Credit: Getty Images / Monica Schipper By VERNE GAY firstname.lastname@example.org @vernejgay Updated August 12, 2015 8:42 AM Print Share fbShare Tweet gShare Email NBC News has confirmed that the suspension of former "Nightly News" anchor Brian Williams has officially ended.
+Photo Credit: Getty Images / Monica Schipper By VERNE GAY firstname.lastname@example.org @vernejgay Updated August 12, 2015 8:42 AM Print Share fbShare Tweet Email NBC News has confirmed that the suspension of former "Nightly News" anchor Brian Williams has officially ended.
 According to CNN Money, Williams will begin at MSNBC -- where he will become breaking news anchor -- in mid-September, although an exact date was not announced.
 Williams was suspended for six months beginning Feb.
 10 for embellishing a story about a helicopter ride during the early days of the war in Iraq.
 An internal investigation subsequently launched by NBC News found other instances of embellishment during Williams' career at NBC News.
 Williams was replaced by Lester Holt as "Nightly" anchor.
-By VERNE GAY email@example.com @vernejgay Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By VERNE GAY email@example.com @vernejgay Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.